pdkorf/Project0/README.md

-# Project 0
+# Portfolio for CS50 webprogramming

-## My project0 for the Web Programming with Python and JavaScript.
+My project0 for the Web Programming with Python and JavaScript.

 This site contains:
 - [x] 4 html pages